David Lindsay's Family Background

 On the 1st of October 1868, David Lindsay’s parents, Alexander Lindsay and Elizabeth Bellamy, were married at St Mary’s Church in Lewisham.
 Neither had been born in, or even near, London.
 Together they would have three children, Alexander (born 1869), Margaret (born 1873), and David (born 1876), and would remain married until Alexander père’s disappearance in 1888, when he failed to return home from work, and much later proved to have left England entirely to start a new life in Canada.

 In this article, I’ve presented the results of research I carried out into David Lindsay’s mother’s and father’s families, using family history records, newspaper archives, and some other online resources.
 My intent was to verify and, where possible, extend some of the points made in the biographical sources we have about Lindsay’s life, using data that would not have been at all easily accessible to Lindsay’s biographers.
 I finish with a section looking at a few points from the biographies in the light of this research.

 David Lindsay’s mother Elizabeth was born in 1840 or 1841 (she was baptised on the 25th of July 1841), the third of three daughters to Thomas and Elizabeth Bellamy in Leamington Spa, Warwickshire.

 Leamington Spa was enjoying a boom at this time, thanks to its reputation as a fashionable resort, after its spa waters (which had been known in Roman times) were rediscovered in 1784, and the town became the destination for wealthy holidaymakers.

-Thomas Bellamy (probably born 1803) was a glazier in 1835, but by 1837 had changed his profession to plumber (perhaps a more lucrative line to follow in a spa town).
-His wife Elizabeth was born in 1801, and his two older daughters were Mary Ann (Marianne in some records), born in 1834, and Mildred, born in 1837.
+Thomas Bellamy (probably born 1803) was a glazier in 1835, but by 1837 was noted as plumber.
+In fact, the two occupations were often combined in those days, as “plumber” covered any work using lead, including drainpipes, roofing, and the lead-work that held the glass in windows.
+His wife Elizabeth Standford was born in 1801, and his two older daughters were Mary Ann (Marianne in some records), born in 1834, and Mildred, born in 1837.
 The family lived on Regent Street in Leamington Spa’s “New Town” area, north of the River Leam.